 We often connect to public internet hotspots at airports or coffee shops without giving it a second thought.
 The truth is, we can never be sure that the network is legit and isn’t operated by hackers.

 Even when a public network appears to look reliable, as long as it’s unsecured, pretty much anyone with an IT background can access your browsing activity, personal information, and passwords.

 Myth 2: I don’t need a VPN because I don’t do anything illegal

-Some people think that VPNs are in itself illegal, which is very far from the truth.
+Some people think that VPNs are in themselves illegal, which is very far from the truth.
 Countries like China, Russia, Turkey, and Iraq restrict VPN use because the government insists on controlling the citizens’ online activity.
 Since a VPN is a tool that actively fights against censorship, countries like China don’t like that.

 Myth 3: I become 100% anonymous when I use a VPN

 Don’t be scared; this doesn’t mean that VPN providers are lying to you.
 A VPN does a lot to make your online identity as unidentifiable as possible, and it flawlessly protects you from tracking, data theft, targeted advertising, or malware.
 VPNs are incredible privacy-protection tools, but total anonymity online is extremely difficult to achieve, whether you use a VPN or not.

 You also have to ask yourself, what is online anonymity to me?

 Technically speaking, if you want to appear like you don’t exist online at all, don’t use the internet.
 Not all data collection is bad and creepy.

 When you buy products and services online, some form of data has to be stored to make the purchase possible.
 Also, if you’re having problems with a service, customer support has to know how to identify you to help you.
 It doesn’t mean that they know your full name and location, though.
 Read about Surfshark’s no-logs policy to learn what non-sensitive information is collected and why.